 But entrepreneurship isn’t for the faint of heart.
 They say it takes a village to raise a child; I say it takes a community to help small businesses grow.

-I’m re-birthing Sam’s church as a marketing & design company with a mission to promote worker welfare.
+I’m re-birthing Sam’s church as a marketing & design company with a mission to promote worker welfare and help emerging entrepreneurs thrive.

 The company will gather together community-minded people to have fun…

-1) buying and selling goods & services from each other,
+1) buying and selling goods & services among ourselves,

 2) making unifying art, and